TerribleDev/TurboLinks.Net/Readme.md

 This provides middlewear to add support for turbolinks.

-Simply add `app.UseTurboLinks();` and a build of the JavaScript turbolinks file (one can be found in the wwwroot/js dir of the example project)
+Simply add `app.UseTurboLinks();` and a build of the JavaScript turbolinks file to your layout.cshtml file (one can be found in the wwwroot/js dir of the example project)

 ## Why use turbolinks?